jhuang6451/nabu_fedora/README.md

     * Download dualboot kernel pacher from [here](https://github.com/rodriguezst/nabu-dualboot-img/releases) (If you don't know what secureboot is, just download the NOSB version).

 2. Partitioning:

-> [!IMPORTANT]
-> Partitioning with this TWRP's linux partitioning feature somehow causes file system to break after flashing rootfs.
-Right now manual partitioning is the only way.
-This tutorial is to be updated.

     * Connect your tablet to your PC.
     * Reboot your tablet into bootloader (press the power bottom and the volume down bottom together, until you see `fastboot` on screen).
     * Boot into ArKT-7's modded TWRP.